 What is really scary is that stress is becoming a really, really, big problem.
 In fact stress has been called the “health epidemic of the 21st century” by the World Health Organization (WHO).

 The WHO estimates that 75-90% of all doctor visits are due to stress related complaints , and their Global Burden of Disease Survey calculates that mental disease, including stress-related disorders, will be the second leading cause of disabilities by the year 2020.

-Researchers have also found that people dramatically increase their use of the medical system during times of job insecurity (stress).
-Doctor visits increased 150%, episodes of illness increased 70%, and visits to hospital outpatient departments increased 160%.
+Researchers have also found that people dramatically increase their use of the health system during times of job insecurity (stress).
+For example, doctor visits increased by 150%; episodes of illness increased by 70%; visits to hospital outpatient departments increased by 160%.

 Stress management and anxiety counselling really does have the power not only to improve your quality of life but it can SAVE your life.